gavandivya/Swindle/README.md

-# RougeBank Fintech App
+# Swindle
 A new approach to banking technology that's fast, accurate and more agile🚀.
 Get your loan applocations approved faster and have the flexibility to learn from your customers as you grow.
-I present to you, ROugeBank loan app, a progressive web application powered by artifical intelligence to deliver loan applications faster.
+I present to you, Swindle loan app, a progressive web application powered by artifical intelligence to deliver loan applications faster.

 ## Technology Stack
 This application is developed in Python3.
 The stack is divided into three components: